Guide

 }

-Nested Themes
+Nested themes

 Child ThemeProvider instances override only the tokens they specify and inherit the rest from the nearest ancestor: